-In summary, universal sex differences occurred in precisely those domains predicted to involve sex-linked adaptive problems, notably the selection of mates who have the ability to invest resources (women prefer more than men) and mates who display cues to youth and beauty, known signals of fertility (men prefer more than women).
-Despite these universal sex differences, most mate preferences show great similarity between the sexes (e.g., kind and understanding, intelligent, healthy), and there are also important cultural differences in the desires (e.g., chastity).
+In summary, universal sex differences occurred in precisely those domains predicted to involve sex-differentiated adaptive problems, notably the desire for mates who have the ability to invest resources (women prefer more than men) and mates who display cues to youth and physical attractiveness, known signals of fertility (men prefer more than women).
+Despite these universal sex differences, many mate preferences show great similarity between the sexes (e.g., kind and understanding, intelligent, healthy), and there are also important cultural differences in some desires such as the desire for a mate who is a virgin.

 It is important, of course, to obtain independent confirmation of these findings from alternative methods that do not rely on expressed preferences.
 And indeed, many alternative methods support the validity of the methods used to obtain expressed preferences.
 A study of actual marriages in 29 different cultures, for example, confirmed that men do choose younger women (Buss, 1989).
 Grooms were older than brides in each one of the 29 cultures, with an average age difference of three years.
 Furthermore, as men get older, if they get divorced and remarry, they tend to marry women who are increasingly younger than they are.
-The age gap is three years at first marriage, five years at second marriage, and eight years at third marriage (Buss, 1994/2003).
+The age gap is three years at first marriage, five years at second marriage, and eight years at third marriage (Buss, 1994/2003; Kenrick & Keefe, 1992).

-Studies of the response rates to personals ads also confirm the results found with expressed preferences.
-Women mentioning physical attractiveness and young age as part of their self-description in their ads receive significantly higher response rates than women who are older or who fail to mention anything about their physical attractiveness.
-Conversely, men who mention excellent financial resources in their self-descriptions in their ads received a higher response rate from women than men who fail to mention this attribute (Baize & Schroeder, 1995).
+Studies of the content and response rates to personals ads also confirm the results found with expressed preferences.
+Women mentioning physical attractiveness and young age as part of their selfdescription in their ads receive significantly higher response rates than women who are older or who fail mention anything about their physical Conversely, attractiveness. men who mention excellent financial resources in their self-descriptions in their ads received a higher response rate from women than men who fail to mention this attribute (Baize & Schroeder, 1995).

 Finally, studies of the behavioral tactics that men and women use to attract mates, retain mates, and derogate their rivals all correspond closely to the expressed desires of the opposite sex.
 Women, for example, tend to put more effort into appearance enhancement in mate attraction and mate retention, and when they derogate their rivals they focus on the rival's physical flaws (e.g., mentioning that the other woman's thighs are heavy).
 Conversely, men tend to display and bestow resources on the women they are trying to attract and retain.
-They tend to denigrate their rivals by impugning the rival's professional prospects, such as mentioning that he rival is lazy, lack ambition, or lacks clear goals in life (see Buss, 2004, for detailed summaries of these studies).
+They tend to denigrate their rivals by impugning the rival's professional prospects, such as mentioning that the rival is lazy, lacks ambition, or lacks clear goals in life (see Buss, 2004, for detailed summaries of these studies).
 When men and women attempt to deceive each other, they do so precisely along the lines of the desires expressed by the opposite sex (Tooke & Camire, 1991).

 It is worth noting that, conceptually, we do not expect a perfect correspondence between expressed desires and actual mating behavior for the simple reason that people cannot always get what they want.
-A person's own level of desirability, for example, will limit the ability to translate ideal mate preferences into an actual mating.
+A person's own limited "mate value" or level of desirability, for example, will limit their ability to attract the most desirable mates.
 Most people must settle for someone who is less than what they ideally want.
 Nonetheless, the available evidence converges from a variety of different methods that these fundamental desires differ for men and women and affect actual mating behavior in precisely the ways predicted.

-Desires in Short-Term Mating
+Short-Term Mating Desires